RasecMP/neocache/README.md

 Geocaching is a worldwide game.
 For more information visit: https://www.geocaching.com

 To install it simply upload all the files to the raspberry pi pico w.
-Phew library must be installed.
+Phew library must be pre-installed.

 To activate it run main.py or simply connect the pico w to a power sorce.